tomasliubinas/LtUpvoteBundle/README.md

 ## License

 This bundle is under the MIT license.
-See the complete license in the bundle.
+See the complete license in [LICENSE](LICENSE) file.